dehghanfar/RecipeManager/README.md

 4- run the application in the visual studio

-Below picutre is screen shot of the application.
+Below picture is screen shot of the application.

 ![alt text](http://s18.postimg.org/jifczwzk9/image.png "Logo Title Text 1")